You might see a car with a familiar logo driving around if you're in California. The state's

 designed processors for self-driving vehicles and put its own test car together, so it can take its autonomous technologies for a spin when needed.
 Back in September, it also announced that it's

 working with Baidu to create an AI platform for

 Automakers serious about their self-driving aspirations typically head to California for testing.
 Just recently, the state

 granted two little-known automakers (Wheego and Valeo) permission to do test drives on its roads, but its complete list includes bigger names, including Google,

 Hi!
 We notice you're using an ad blocker.
-Please consider whitelisting Autoblog.
+Please consider allowing Autoblog.

 We get it.
 Ads can be annoying.
 But ads are also how we keep the garage doors open and the lights on here at Autoblog - and keep our stories free for you and for everyone.
 And free is good, right?
-If you'd be so kind as to whitelist our site, we promise to keep bringing you great content.
+If you'd be so kind as to allow our site, we promise to keep bringing you great content.
 Thanks for that.
 And thanks for reading Autoblog.

 Here's how to disable adblocking on our site.

 Click on the icon for your Adblocker in your browser.
 A drop down menu will appear.